-Room: 172
+Room: 273

-Required Text: Kuney, The Elements of Contract Drafting with Questions and Clauses for Consideration, 3rd ed.
+Required Text: Kuney, The Elements of Contract Drafting with Questions and Clauses for

+Consideration, 5th ed.

-- 1. COURSE OBJECTIVES & FORMAT: This course will provide second and third-year law students with an opportunity to draft contracts often used in representing business entities and receive feedback on those contracts.
-It focuses on teaching the student general components of drafting business contracts and developing the skills necessary for effectively writing and organizing these contracts. - 2.
-ASSIGNMENTS: The assignments listed below are tentative; they may change as the semester progresses.
+1. COURSE OBJECTIVES & FORMAT: This course will provide second and third-year law students with an opportunity to draft contracts often used in representing business entities and receive feedback on those contracts.
+It focuses on teaching the student general components of drafting business contracts and developing the skills necessary for effectively writing and organizing these contracts.

+- 2. ASSIGNMENTS: The assignments listed below are tentative; they may change as the semester progresses.
 Assignments due "in class" must be ready at the beginning of the class in which they are due.
-Assignments turned in after the beginning of class will be considered late. - 3.
+Assignments turned in after the beginning of class will be considered late.
+In response to the COVID-19 pandemic, I anticipate we will require that you turn in some class assignments via e-mail to the registrar's office to ensure contactless grading. - 3.
 CLASS ANNOUNCEMENTS: Please check your e-mail for any class-related announcements.
 E-mail is the preferred method for communicating with me.
 You can reach me by telephone at my office in Birmingham during normal business hours, but I will also routinely check e-mail throughout the day as well as before and after normal business hours. - 4.
-GRADING: Generally, most homework assignments and in-class assignments will be graded on a check ($\sqrt{+}$, $\sqrt{-}$) system.
+GRADING: Generally, most homework assignments and in-class assignments will be graded on a check $(\sqrt{+}, \sqrt{}, \sqrt{-})$ system.
 Major assignments and your exam will be graded using the Law School's letter grade system.
 Graded assignments will count toward your final grade as shown below.
 Ungraded assignments, if any, will not factor into your final grade.
 Keep track of your own grades.
 Grade updates will not be provided at any time during the semester.
 The final grade will be calculated according to the following values: